twahah/Review-Rating-System-API/README.md

-Here is the full **README.md rewritten in clean GitHub Markdown** — properly formatted, clean spacing, headings, and code blocks.

----

-# 📦 Review & Rating System API
+#  Review & Rating System API

 A **Laravel-based REST API** for managing **categories, gigs, reviews, and ratings**, complete with **authentication**, **filtering**, and **database seeding**.
 Perfect for marketplaces, gig platforms, and service-based applications.